 Hossein Mobahi

-I am a Research Scientist in the Machine Perception team at Google since May 2016.
-Prior to that, I was a Postdoctoral Researcher in Computer Science and Artificial Intelligence Laboratory (CSAIL) at MIT, where I was privileged to work with Bill Freeman and John Fisher.
+I am a Research Scientist at Google DeepMind.
+I joined Google Research in 2016.
+Before that, I was a Postdoctoral Researcher at the Computer Science and Artificial Intelligence Laboratory (CSAIL) at MIT, where I had the privilege of working with Professor Bill Freeman and Dr. John Fisher.
+I earned my PhD in Computer Science from the University of Illinois at Urbana-Champaign (UIUC), where I was fortunate to be supervised by Professor Yi Ma.

 Research Areas